Service selection statements define conditions an incoming request must satisfy in order to be handled by this service.

 Matches URL of the request.
 Pattern is treated as case-sensitive extended regular expression, unless instructed otherwise by options (see below).

 The options argument in the directives discussed above defines the comparison algorithm used.
-It consists of one or more flags described in Table 9.2.
+It consists of one or more flags described in conditional-option.

 meaning.
 For example, the following will match any request whose URL